adapter-hub/adapters/docs/huggingface_hub.md

     ```{eval-rst}
     .. important::
-        All adapters uploaded to HuggingFace's Model Hub are automatically also listed on AdapterHub.ml.
+        All adapters uploaded to Hugging Face's Model Hub are automatically also listed on AdapterHub.ml.
 Thus, for better categorization, either ``adapterhub_tag`` or ``datasets_tag`` is required when uploading a new adapter to the Model Hub.

         - ``adapterhub_tag`` specifies the AdapterHub categorization of the adapter in the format ``<task>/<subtask>`` according to the tasks and subtasks shown on https://adapterhub.ml/explore.
 For more, see `Add a new task or subtask <https://docs.adapterhub.ml/contributing.html#add-a-new-task-or-subtask>`_.
-        - ``datasets_tag`` specifies the dataset the adapter was trained on as an identifier from `HuggingFace Datasets <https://huggingface.co/datasets>`_.
+        - ``datasets_tag`` specifies the dataset the adapter was trained on as an identifier from `Hugging Face Datasets <https://huggingface.co/datasets>`_.
     ```

 Voilà!
-Your first adapter is on the HuggingFace Model Hub.
+Your first adapter is on the Hugging Face Model Hub.
 Anyone can now run:
 ```
 model.load_adapter("<your_username>/my-awesome-adapter", source="hf")